Last Updated on February 8, 2023 by Maggie McKneely

 - You can walk.
 It’s about 30-40 minutes if you don’t stop and don’t get lost.
 But Venice is notoriously easy to get lost in.
 I highly suggest having a phone GPS available if you do this because it will make your life so much easier.
 Not to brag, but I consider myself pretty good with directions.
 But even I would not attempt Venice without some kind of map.
 If my mom, who is useless with directions, were set loose in Venice without a GPS, I’d never see her again.
 The city is a literal maze, and you don’t want to spend your entire one day in Venice lost in a labyrinth.

 - You can take a vaporetto, which is a water bus.
-During the off-season, the #1 line is your only option, and it takes about 45 minutes to get from the train station to Piazza San Marco.
+If you visit Venice in winter, like we did, the #1 line is your only option, and it takes about 45 minutes to get from the train station to Piazza San Marco.
 During the high season, you can also take the #2 line, which makes fewer stops and only takes 30 minutes from point to point.
 This may be your only opportunity to see Venice from the water (which you do need to do).
 My suggestion is to take the vaporetto to San Marco in the morning and then walk back to the train station in the evening.

 10:30 AM: Meet your guide in St. Mark’s Square (Piazza San Marco)